McGraw-Hill Releases New Version of Building Blocks™ to Improve Student Math Skills with 50 Percent More Games and Adaptive Learning Technology

 The software update also features a comprehensive and easy-to-use teacher management system that allows teachers to create assignments and benchmark student progress against the designated learning trajectories or Common Core standards.
 This provides teachers with deeper insights into student comprehension, which improves learning outcomes.

-Building Blocks comes standard with McGraw-Hill Education's PreK-8 math intervention product, Number Worlds, or as a standalone product.
+Building Blocks comes standard with McGraw-Hill's PreK-8 math intervention product, Number Worlds, or as a standalone product.
 Compatible with iPad and other devices, Building Blocks is now available for purchase.

 Visit our News & Media Center for current contact information.